-- IDP if required
+IDP if required

-There are other items you need to carry in Europe– see them all here and grab your FREE checklist
+> There are other items you need to for driving in Europe– see them all here and grab your FREE checklist

-If towing with a motorhome or car, you will need to carry a separate green card for the trailer, even if one is not needed for the main vehicle.
+> If towing with a motorhome or car, you will need to carry a separate green card for the trailer, even if one is not needed for the main vehicle.

-Check with your insurer what you need before you travel.
+> Check with your insurer what you need before you travel.